Work Trends | Chapter 4

 Where did they go?

-30% indicated they are unemployed and looking for work; 45% in total looking for full-time work; nearly half actively seeking employment for more than 6 months, 3 in 10 for more than a year.
-Nearly half of all high school graduates were looking for full-time employment at time of survey.
+Thirty percent (30%) indicated they were unemployed and looking for work, 45% were looking for full-time work, nearly half were actively seeking employment for more than six months, and 3 in 10 were actively seeking employment for more than a year.
+Nearly half of all high school graduates were looking for full-time employment at the time of the survey.

 By the Numbers